tidepool-org/development/charts/tidepool/0.1.6/README.md

 This helm chart for Tidepool features:

-* port-forwarding (so that Docker does not have to run privileged).
 * horizontal pod scaling
-* secrets stored in cluster or retrieved via AWS Secrets Manager
 * multiple DNS aliases to same backend
-* http and/or https access
+* HTTP and/or HTTPS access
 * server SNI (different certificates as needed per domain)
 * internal secret generation (on first installation)
 * local deployment with